 There are small but effective ways to make kids feel special and win over their parents.

 Movenpick Resort & Spa Jimbaran, Bali, offer VIP check-in for kids under 12 with personalised welcome gifts.
 By making the fuss, the brand makes itself memorable, a sure thing for some referral or repeat business.

 Essentially, if the kids are sorted, parents follow suit.
-But when you acknowledge that they also need to reconnect with each other as partners or with other adults as single parents, it shows you care and take their needs seriously.
+When you acknowledge their need to reconnect with each other as partners or with other adults as single parents, it shows you take their needs seriously.
 The reputation that you #KnowThyClient gets you the best kind of referral business!
 Whether it’s opportunities for date night, pampering, complimentary items for mom or dad, adults-only excursions or events – anything that isn’t all about the kids – those are the extras they appreciate.

 If you already have a playground on your premises, gardens, walking trails, or off-site child-friendly excursions, good for you!
 Consider upgrading your efforts, understanding that you’re catering to a more sophisticated younger traveller, whose parents are sensitive to their treatment by travel brands.
 The same parent(s) can be persuaded or dissuaded depending on how welcoming you are to children.
 Meanwhile, don’t forget that the young guest you’re servicing now will become client and advocate of your future business.